Exawind/wind-utils/doc/manual/source/user/tuts/abl_precursor.rst

 The following actions are performed

 #.
-Lines 15--19: Initialize a constant velocity field such that the wind speed is 8.0 m/s
+Lines 14--18: Initialize a constant velocity field such that the wind speed is 8.0 m/s
    along :math:`245^\circ` compass direction.

 #.
-Lines 25--27: A constant temperature field of 300K till 650m and then a
+Lines 24--26: A constant temperature field of 300K till 650m and then a
    capping inversion between 650m to 750m and a temperature gradient of 0.003 K/m above the capping inversion zone.

 #.
-Lines 33-38: A *sampling plane* parallel to the z-axis at hub-height of 90m
-   where the velocity is sampled to estimate the driving pressure gradient such that the final velocity at 90m is 8m/s with a wind direction of :math:`245^\circ` degrees.

-#.
-Pertubations to the velocity (lines 20--23) and temperature field (lines
+Pertubations to the velocity (lines 19--22) and temperature field (lines
-   28--31) to kick off turbulence generation during the precursor run.
+   27--30) to kick off turbulence generation during the precursor run.
 The velocity field perturbations are similar to those generated in SOWFA for ABL precursor runs.